-Back in the eighties and early nineties finding people was a skill.
+Back in the eighties and early nineties, finding people was a skill.

 Then came the Internet.

-As with any great idea the fast followers were not far behind.
+As with any great idea, the fast followers were not far behind.
 Suddenly anyone with access to the Internet could become a ‘headhunter’.
 Recruitment companies sprouted up everywhere, many run from converted household attics or spare bedrooms, all busy harvesting CV’s.

-Still wondering why recruiters have become so unpopular or un-trusted?
+Are you still wondering why recruiters have become so unpopular or un-trusted?

 And then came Social Media.